listen to Victoria de Grazia explore the social history of fascism on the podcast New Books in German Studies:

 “This is a perfect book!…Its two entwined narratives—one political and public, the other personal and private—help us understand why the personal is political for those who insist on reshaping people and society.”—Azar Nafisi, author of Reading Lolita in Tehran

-When Attilio Teruzzi, Mussolini’s handsome political enforcer, married a striking young American opera star, his good fortune seemed settled.
-The wedding was a carefully stage-managed affair, capped with a blessing by Mussolini himself.
-Yet only three years later, after being promoted to commander of the Black Shirts, Teruzzi renounced his wife.
-In fascist Italy, a Catholic country with no divorce law, he could only dissolve the marriage by filing for an annulment through the medieval procedures of the Church Court.
-The proceedings took an ominous turn when Mussolini joined Hitler: Lilliana Teruzzi was Jewish, and fascist Italy would soon introduce its first race laws.
+When Attilio Teruzzi, a decorated military officer, married a rising American opera star, his good fortune seemed settled.
+The wedding was capped with a blessing by Mussolini himself.
+Yet only three years later, the early convert to the Fascist cause, now commander of the Black Shirts, renounced his wife.
+Lilliana was Jewish, and fascist Italy would soon introduce its first race laws.